cathyqqtao/CorrTest/README.md

 Citation
 ============
 If you use CorrTest from R, please cite:
 Tao Q, Tamura K, Battistuzzi F, and Kumar S. 2019.
-A new method for detecting autocorrelation of evolutionary rates in large phylogenies.
+A machine learning method for detecting autocorrelation of evolutionary rates in large phylogenies.
 Mol.
 Biol.
-Evol. msz014.
+Evol.
+36(4):811-824.

 If you use CorrTest from MEGA X, please also cite:
 Kumar S, Stecher G, Li M, Knyaz C, and Tamura K. 2018.
 MEGA X: Molecular Evolutionary Genetics Analysis across Computing Platforms.
 Mol.
 Biol.
 Evol.
 35:1547-1549.